shanusaras/shanusaras/README.md

 - 👯 I’m looking to collaborate on innovative projects that push the boundaries of technology.
 - 💬 Ask me about data analysis, predictive modeling or any AI-related topic!

-# Data scientists are like the Chandler Bing of tech - we can analyze any situation, even if it involves a 'statistical pivot'!😉😋😎😹
+### *Data scientists are like the Chandler Bing of tech - we can analyze any situation, even if it involves a 'statistical pivot'!*😉😋😎😹

 ## &#x1f4c8; My GitHub Stats